Mr3ENTLEY/PS-Commander/README.md

     ```bash
     python powershell_commander.py

-4. OR
+### Method 2

-5. Navigate to Releases
+1. Navigate to Releases

-6. Download the EXE
+2. Download the EXE

-7. Run the EXE
+3. Run the EXE

 ## Usage

 - Enter Command: Type or select a command to execute.